azdabat/Core-Threat-Hunts/README.md

 **Platform:** Microsoft Sentinel • Microsoft Defender for Endpoint
 **Focus:** Behaviour-led detection, adversary modelling, IR workflow, risk scoring, MITRE coverage, sample data demonstration.

 NOTE: THESE ARE COMPLETE ATTACK CHAINS!
 FOR REGULAR L1, L2 THREAT HUNTING THESE RULES MAY NEED TO REMOVE ENGINEERING COMPONENTS AND BE DIVIDED INTO SMALLER CATEGORIZED HUNTS FOR QUICK AND EASY THREAT HUNTING PLAYBOOKS!
+The L3 rules exist to model the attack ecosystem.
+I deliberately don’t make them production-safe.
+Anything that goes operational is reduced into a composite with a single baseline truth and bounded context.
 See: https://github.com/azdabat/Composite-Threat-Hunting-Rules for L2 Threat Hunting philosophy and hunting rules.

 ---